mwcproject/docs/restore_from_seed_cli-wallet.md

 First, try to keep Chaindata intact to preserve your transactionhistory.
 If the Error persists, Go for the second Option and Wipe Chaindata too!

-Let's lay out the overall procedure, the needed Commands are below!

  ### Restore and keep Chaindata

+ First let's lay out the overall procedure, the needed Commmands to accomplish this are below.

- * Create recovery directory
+ 1) Create recovery directory
- * Copy Node api secret into your recovery Directory
+ 2) Copy Node api secret into your recovery Directory
- * Switch into your Recovery Directory
+ 3) Switch into your Recovery Directory
- * Recover Wallet from Seed
+ 4) Recover Wallet from Seed

- Usually this does the trick, here are the needed Commmands:

  #### Linux
 	mkdir recovery